ImageMagick/Usage-Markdown/color_mods/index.md

 The colors in between these two points are then 'stretched' linearly to fill the complete range of values.

 The effect of this is to improve the contrast, enhancing the colors within an image.
-For example here is a 25% contrast enhancement of our test image, using the same values as shown by the graph.
+For example, here is a 25% contrast enhancement of our test image, using the same values as shown by the graph.

 As you commonly adjust both the black and white points by the same amount from the `0%` and `100%` amounts, you can just specify the 'black\_point' only.
 The white point will be adjusted by the same amount inward.